mitre/saf-training/courses/advanced/README.md

 ---

 ## 1.1 Class Objectives
 The purpose of this class is to take you beyond profile development and give you the tools to actively participate in the open source security automation community.
-The advanced class builds off of the beginner class fundamentals, and by the end, you should be able to achieve all of these objectives.
+The advanced class builds off of the beginner class fundamentals, and by the end, you should be able to achieve the following objectives.

-### 1.1.1 Beginner Class Fundamentals:
--	Describe the InSpec framework and its capabilities
--	Describe the architecture of an InSpec profile
--	Build an InSpec profile to transform security policy into automated security testing
--	Inherit controls from existing profile baselines into your profiles to avoid rework
--	Run an InSpec profile against a target - a component of an application stack
--	View and analyze InSpec results
--	Report Results
--	Create concise, human-readable control output using RSpec syntax in InSpec profiles

 ### 1.1.2 Advanced Class Objectives:
-- Applying SAF to your organization’s mission and understand the overall mission of SAF and the tools/techniques.
+- Apply SAF to your organization’s mission and understand the overall mission of SAF and the tools/techniques.
 - Automate security testing and go/no-go decisions by integrating InSpec scans and the SAF CLI into a workflow, such as CI/CD pipelines.
 - Understand how an existing InSpec profile works under-the-hood.
 - Improve existing InSpec resources to better query its intended target/component.